-Installing Boost requires downloading Boost and installing it.
+Installing Boost requires to download Boost and to install it.
 It takes about 10 minutes to several hours depending on your CPU speed and network speed.

 We will assume an installation in C:\boost and a general installation (like in Unix variants: without versioning and without type tags).